rstinejr/FindingJsonDotNet/README.md

 I'm reacquainting  myself with C# and learning the new ASP.NET Core.
 Finding a good library for JSON serialization/deserialization was harder than I expected, so I thought I'd document how I did it.

+## Setup

 To prepare,
 see https://dotnet.github.io/.
 for instructions on downloading and installing free Visual Studio and Open Source ASP.NET Core,

+This project was built and run on a 64-bit Windows 10 Pro, with dotnet version 1.0.0-preview2-003131 and VisualStudo 2015 release 3.

+## Building Project

 To build this package: